byceps/byceps/docs/installation.rst

    Creating database tables ... done.

-An initial set of authorization permissions and roles is provided as a JSON file.
+An initial set of authorization permissions and roles is provided as a TOML file.
 Import it into the database:

 .. code-block:: sh

-   $ BYCEPS_CONFIG=../config/yourconfig.py ./import_permissions_and_roles.py data/permissions_and_roles.json
+   $ BYCEPS_CONFIG=../config/yourconfig.py ./import_permissions_and_roles.py data/permissions_and_roles.toml
    Importing 75 permissions ... done.
    Importing 29 roles ... done.